cristianoc/arc-challenge/InPaintingARC.md

 The general form of bi-abduction can be expressed as:

 $$
 [\text{Spec}] \quad \text{Examples} \quad \vdash \quad \text{Input} \rightarrow [\text{Output}]
 $$

 - `[Spec]`: The specification inferred from the examples.
 - `Examples`: Given input-output pairs demonstrating the transformation.
-- `Input`: Gven grid to which the specification will be applied.
+- `Input`: Given grid to which the specification will be applied.
 - `[Output]`: The inferred resulting grid after applying the specification to the input.

 ### Notation